 Jane Castor is in her first weeks as the new mayor of Tampa.
-Her position as the first gay mayor in the Southeast didn't come up much during the campaign, but she made national news the day after her victory.
+Her position as the first gay mayor in the Southeastern U.S. didn't come up much during the campaign, but she made national news the day after her victory.

-"It wasn't lost on me - the significance of being the first," Castor told Florida Matters.
+"It wasn't lost on me - the significance of being the first (LGBTQ mayor in the Southeast)," Castor told Florida Matters.
 "It didn't come up, and it really hasn't come up.
 It didn't come up while I was the chief of police and it didn't come up throughout the campaign.
 But I fully understand the significance of being the first in the Southeast.
-And it's important.
+And it's important."

 "It is an important issue to show that acceptance and inclusion, and insure that not only do I continue to fight for equal rights for everyone, but also to be that role model, so kids can look up and say, hey I can be what I want to be," she said.